Sayings of the Desert Fathers: History of the text

-Two translations in Aramaic were made: the Nestorian monk Ânân Îshô's translation into Classical Syriac from the early 7th century, known as the Paradise of the Fathers; and a Christian Palestinian Aramaic translation known from dispersed fragments for the early transmission (6th to 7th century AD) as well as a fragmentary version for the later period (ca. 10th to 11th century AD), originating from or still housed at the Monastery of St Catherine, Mount Sinai There are also Armenian translations of both the Alphabetical and Systematic collections.
+Two translations in Aramaic were made: the Nestorian monk Ânân Îshô's translation into Classical Syriac from the early 7th century, known as the Paradise of the Fathers; and a Christian Palestinian Aramaic translation known from dispersed fragments for the early transmission (6th to 7th century AD) as well as a fragmentary version for the later period (ca. 10th to 11th century AD), originating from or still housed at the Monastery of Saint Catherine, Mount Sinai There are also Armenian translations of both the Alphabetical and Systematic collections.
 In the period 867–872, Methodius of Thessaloniki translated the text into Old Church Slavonic, of which the original was lost in the 14th century, but several dozen copies of the Paterik (Патерікъ) survived.
 Some of the Sayings are preserved in Arabic and Georgian translations.
 Through the Asceticon, some of the Sayings made their way into Sogdian.

 Helen Waddell translated a selection of elements from the Vitae patrum into English in the early 20th century.
 The first complete translation of the alphabetical "apophthegmata" into English is that of Benedicta Ward (1975).
 English translations of the alphabetical, systematic, and anonymous collections were also later published by John Wortley from 2012 to 2014.
 The most comprehensive critical edition of the alphabetical "apophthegmata" was published by Tim Vivian in two volumes (2021, 2023).